GreatFruitOmsk/pyqtdeploy-mirror/doc/command_line.rst

 .. cmdoption:: --verbose

-    This is used with the :option:`build` action to specify that verbose progress messages should be enabled.
+    This is used with the :option:`build` action to specify that additional progress messages should be enabled.